 Being an International Student: We strongly recommend the International Office to all international students.
-They can help you with many of your problems concerning visa application, finding accommodation, health insurance, funding, or German language courses.
-They further provide legal support.
-The International Office provides a detailed step-by-step instruction of what to take care of before you come to Bochum and while you are here.
-At the beginning of each term, you can participate in the International Office orientation course, find a "Study Buddy" or join the Language Café.
+They offer advice on visa application, finding accommodation, health insurance, funding, German language courses, or legal support etc. The International Office provides detailed pre-departure and orientation information.
+At the beginning of each term, they organize a number of orientation events, invite to find a "Study Buddy" or join the Language Café and many more.
+Check out their Instagram, Facebook and ask them for access to other online platforms (YouTube, Moodle etc.).